GyroSuperintelligence/BabyLM/README.md

 </div>

 ## 🤖 AI Disclosure
-All code, documentation, and theoretical models in this project were authored and architected by Basil Korompilias.
+All code architecture, documentation, and theoretical models in this project were authored and architected by Basil Korompilias.

 Artificial intelligence was employed solely as a technical assistant, limited to code drafting, formatting, verification, and editorial services, always under direct human supervision.